Ruth Glassow: Career

 Glassow returned to the University of Wisconsin in 1930 where she was first a lecturer in kinesiology and biomechanics.
 Prior to this appointment, she held teaching positions at the University of Illinois Chicago and then in Oregon.
 In 1946, Glassow became a professor of physical education and dance.
 She would hold this position until her retirement in 1962.

 During her career she made great contributions in regard to the study of human movement and was a pioneer in filming human movement starting from the early 1930s.
-In her classes Glassow would, with her students, use motion picture to analyze joint actions in sports skills and study patterns used in movements like throwing, running and jumping in children.
+In her classes Glassow would, with her students, use motion pictures to analyze joint actions in sports skills and study patterns used in movements like throwing, running and jumping in children.

 In 1965 Glassow went to Purdue University as a visiting professor and helped develop undergraduate and graduate programs in the field of human movement.
 Her guidance and help establishing important links in this was viewed as a major triumph for the university and led to the creation of their Department of the Health and Kinesiology.

 She retired in 1966 and later died on 26 August 1988 at Madison, Wisconsin.